 In Kelly’s situation, tendinitis sounded likely.

-Though Kelly carried heavy bags every day back and forth to work for the past four months without a problem, carrying several heavy grocery bags after a trip to the store could have been the tipping point of her overuse injury—causing the sudden tearing sensation in her forearm.
+Kelly carried heavy bags every day back and forth to work for the past four months without a problem.
+But carrying several heavy grocery bags after a trip to the store proved to be the tipping point.

 Her pain began suddenly after weeks of heavy lifting, which stressed the tendons in her forearms until the strain caused acute arm pain.